Kevin Capelao

 Why did you choose to relocate to Barcelona?

 I chose to live in Barcelona to pursue my master’s in digital marketing at ESEI International Business School of Barcelona.
-I chose Barcelona as after living in The Netherlands for many years I wanted a change in not only culture but also the weather.
+After living in The Netherlands for many years I wanted a change in not only culture, but also the weather.
 I prefer countries that have a warmer climate.
-As well as what I had heard about studying in Barcelona and living here as a student.
+I had also heard really great things about studying in Barcelona and living here as a student.

 What do you miss the most about home?